Local scale invariance and robustness of proper scoring rules: Applications

 In this application, we want to highlight the difference between locally scale invariant and scale dependent scoring rules when there is variability in the scaling of the data which is caused by the model.
 Consider the following stochastic volatility model \citep{shephard1994partial},

 where $\epsilon^X_t \sim \pN(0,\sigma^2_X)$ and $\epsilon^Y_t \sim \pN(0,\sigma^2_Y)$, with $a=0.95$, $\sigma_Y=1$, and $\sigma_X=0.5$.

 Figure \ref{fig:SimVol} displays realizations of $Y_t$ and $X_t$.
 Although the observations are equally spaced, the varying volatility will result in that the proper scoring rules will put different importance on the different observations.
-We explore the model under a simplified assumption that we observe $X_t$ and wants to predict $y_t$, which simplifies the analysis without altering the message that we want to convey.
+We explore the model under a simplified assumption that we observe $X_t$ and want to predict $y_t$, which simplifies the analysis without altering the message that we want to convey.

-To see how the stochastic volatility affects model selection, we compare how often the average score for each scoring rule is higher for the correct model compared to models with misspecified $\sigma_Y$.
+To see how the stochastic volatility affects forecast rankings, we compare how often the average score for each scoring rule is higher for the correct model compared to models with misspecified $\sigma_Y$.
 We simulate $500$ different realizations of the volatility model, where each simulation is a time series of length $600$.
-Figure \ref{fig:SelectVol} shows the percentage out of these realizations where the correct model, with $\hat{\sigma}_Y=\sigma_Y$, is chosen (has the largest mean score) for the three different scoring rules.
+The left plot of Figure \ref{fig:SelectVol} shows the percentage of these realizations where the correct model, with $\hat{\sigma}_Y=\sigma_Y$, is chosen (has the largest average score) for the different scoring rules.
+The right plot of Figure \ref{fig:SelectVol} shows the percentage of these realizations where the correct model was significantly better then the alternative using a Diebold--Mariano test \citep{diebold1995paring}.
 As alternative models in the comparison, one with $\hat{\sigma}_Y = \sigma_Y+ \Delta$ and one with $\hat{\sigma}_Y = \sigma_Y - \Delta$ are used.
 The figure shows the results as functions of $\Delta \in (0,0.5)$.
-Note that the SCRPS and the log score are virtually identical whereas CRPS preforms considerably worse.
+Note that the SCRPS and the log score are virtually identical whereas both the CRPS and the Hyvärinen performs considerably worse in finding the true parameter.
+This pattern is even stronger when considering how often the model with true parameter is significantly better than the others.
 Further comparisons for this example can be seen in Appendix~\ref{sec:entropy}.
 It should be noted here that, since all scores are proper, the probability of choosing the correct model will converge to one as the length of the series goes to infinity.
 However these pre-asymptotic differences can have a big effect on applications with limited amounts of data.